 Second, it could save you hundreds, or even thousands of dollars.
 Imagine shopping for a new sectional only to have it delivered weeks later and it doesn’t fit in the room.
 UGH!
 Don’t do this.
 Draw a floor plan first so you don’t make this mistake!

 By making a plan to scale you can do the heavy lifting on a piece of paper.
-Literally you can move the furniture around on the plan until you have it just the way you want it and make sure everything fits.
-You won’t even lift a finger in the room saving you hours of trial and error and possibly burning a lot of calories. 😉
+Literally, you can move the furniture around on the plan until you have it just the way you want it.
+You won’t even lift a finger in the room.
+This will save you hours of trial and error and possibly burning a lot of calories. 😉

 Here is a picture of my actual room that I based this scaled drawing on.
 Use it to reference the examples in the floor plan drawings.